 I usually get teary-eyed and nostalgic with this type of stuff, but for some reason, I was even bothered by the league’s ad using Ladanian Tomlinson’s Hall of Fame speech set to video of front line workers and Black Lives Matter protests amidst tag lines like “it takes all of us” and “we represent the game.”

 When it was go time and the opportunity for a meaningful moment was beautifully plated and ready to be served, NBC’s revered play by play announcer, Al Michaels didn’t deliver.
-Apparently, the man responsible for a magical miracle on ice Olympic moment in 1980 wasn’t moved enough by 100 NFL players linking arms in unity to call attention to racism, social injustice, and a horrific summer filled with police brutality, tragic deaths, and protests, to say one word.
+The man responsible for a magical miracle on ice Olympic moment in 1980 seemed unmoved by 100 NFL players linking arms in unity to bring attention to racism, social injustice, and a horrific summer filled with police brutality, tragic deaths, and protests.
+Michaels was silent.

 NBC Analyst Chris Collinsworth said something, but it was hardly convincing, “I stand behind these players 100 percent, 100 percent, what they’re trying to do is create positive change in this country that frankly is long, long overdue.
 So let’s just get that out of the way and go call a football game.”
 Said Collingsworth.
 Al Michael’s response?
 A small head shake and then this, “Time to start the 2020 season…the Chiefs won the toss.”
 That was it.
 Michael’s political allegiances aren’t our business, but how can you be one of the league’s voices and not remotely represent its voice this season?
 What a stark contrast it was to Kirk Herbreit’s emotional plea for social justice on ESPN’s first College Gameday show of the season.